Digital-Tech-KKHS/game-design-sylvie/documents/Sprints and tests/tests & trials/Testing and trialling 2.md

 ## Describe the trail
 >Before i started creating my tileset, i found a few different colour schemes and art styles that i liked and felt portrayed what the setting is like. to see which people would prefer, I did an A/B test and asked people in my class which they would like playing the most.
+CAHNGE TO DAMPING PHYSICS ENGINE